niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 ---
 Don't you sometimes get nostalgic about being sick as a child and not going to school and being mostly home alone  watching movies on TV?
 I do too.
 Few days ago I came down with fever and took this chance to go back home and watch loads of movies.
 I chose most of them from the late 90's and early 00's to evoke that general sense of nostalgia.

-It must be noted that I am not a movie watching kind of person.
+I should mention beforehand that I'm not the movie watching kind of person.
 I feel uncomfortable watching any scene that's sad, painful, embarrassing, cringe-worthy, or disgusting.
 For that reason, it has been at least a year since I last watched a new movie.

 I thought I'd post my list because I went to great lengths to make sure that the movies had happy endings and non-melancholic tones before I watched them.
 These movies, you'll find, are generally bright and comic.